sassman/putzen-rs/README.md

 help keeping your disk clean of build and dependency artifacts

 Positional Arguments:
-  folder            path of where to start with disk clean up.
+  folder            path where to start with disk clean up.

 Options:
+  -v, --version     show the version number
   -d, --dry-run     dry-run will never delete anything, good for simulations -y, --yes-to-all  switch to say yes to all questions -L, --follow      follow symbolic links